mrazomej/phd/docs/src/chapter_03/section_04_minimal_model.md

 \end{split}
 \label{eq:ch3_eq06}
 $$
-Having defined the gene expression dynamics we now proceed to determine all rate parameters in Eq. $\ref{eq:ch3_eq06}$.
+Having defined the gene expression dynamics, we now proceed to determine all rate parameters in Eq. $\ref{eq:ch3_eq06}$.

 ### Inferring parameters from published data sets {#sec_param}

-A decade of research in our group has characterized the simple repression motif with an ever expanding array of predictions and corresponding experiments to uncover the physics of this genetic circuit [@Phillips2019].
-In doing so we have come to understand the mean response of a single promoter in the presence of varying levels of repressor copy numbers and repressor-DNA affinities [@Garcia2011c], due to the effect that competing binding sites and multiple promoter copies impose [@Brewster2014], and in recent work, assisted by the Monod-Wyman-Changeux (MWC) model, we expanded the scope to the allosteric nature
+A decade of research in our group has characterized the simple repression motif with an ever-expanding array of predictions and corresponding experiments to uncover the physics of this genetic circuit [@Phillips2019].
+In doing so, we have come to understand the mean response of a single promoter in the presence of varying levels of repressor copy numbers and repressor-DNA affinities [@Garcia2011c], due to the effect that competing binding sites and multiple promoter copies impose [@Brewster2014], and in recent work, assisted by the Monod-Wyman-Changeux (MWC) model, we expanded the scope to the allosteric nature